AhnJihwan/AhnTri/README.md

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-responsibility.svg)](https://forthebadge.com)
 # Getting some Stargazer's Languages: https://forms.gle/GcfstgAjpzB3h9JP7
 # I am KOREAN guy.

-This is the Kernel and the CLI OS.
-This is my hobby OS, now it can be run on real hardware, focused on bootable USBs.
-Can be used as multipurpose like calculators and more.
-Has a simple code art in it and you can try it out at forker.h.
-Now supporting text I/O, not NumDOS.
-AhnTri/Fish Operating System
-However, NumDOS is available at GeX(something like GUI, I mean, like Samsung DeX or Kali KeX) Recommend Ventoy for USB.
+Recommend Ventoy for USB.
 Since I am just 13(korean age 15), my code will be super bad.
-And sorry for my slow updates; I need to go to school and I have exams.
-OK, um...
-I have found out I have missed malloc h here and it wont build giving the error no function malloc and free And I just made a new feature: memory copy.
-Now it can memorize chars like a or b
-I am looking forward to usernames and passwords, and some AI funtions for cbot.
 # Announcement: My hobby OS AhnTri is back again, since I finished the test(got A on everything)!
 I think i'll need some directories and fs in here
 But first, UI first...